dr-pandit-69/login-page-tkinter/README.md

 Simple & Elegant Login Screen with basic password validation.
 A Custom Version of Tkinter with Boostrap i.e. ttkboostrap was used in this project as Tkinter looks very old & dated.

+Credentials.json contains the credentials that you can change based on your preference